-Misogyny Proven To Harm Men's Health, Because Karma Is A Real B*tch
+Misogyny Is Now Proven To Harm Men's Health

 Survived Thanksgiving with your horrendous uncle who makes "women belong in the kitchen" jokes?
 Wonder why you keep in touch with that sibling who just doesn't understand "why feminism is, like, a thing?"
 Well, if you want to appeal to anything to convert them to the idea of women's rights (besides logic, empathy, economics, decency, human equality, and other likely-unsuccessful gambits), you can always appeal to their self-interest.
 Joining an increasing pantheon of science, a new study has discovered that being a misogynist man is genuinely bad for your mental health.
 Yep: your hideous ex-boyfriend's nightmare views about male superiority are tied to higher incidences of mental illness.